-(GWINNETT- METRO ATLANTA) April 30, 2015 – Gwinnett Chamber Economic Development in partnership with Georgia Department of Economic Development today announced that German-based GEIGER Automotive will open a U.S. manufacturing operation in Gwinnett County, Georgia.
+(GWINNETT- METRO ATLANTA) April 30, 2015 – Gwinnett Chamber Economic Development in partnership with Georgia Department of Economic Development today announced that German-based GEIGER Automotive will open a U.S. manufacturing operations in Gwinnett County, Georgia.
 The announcement will create 120 new jobs in the metro Atlanta community.

 A leading global manufacturer of high quality plastic products and major supplier to German automotive manufacturers, GEIGER established a U.S. facility to better reach its growing customer base in the southeast.

 “We are pleased to locate our U.S. operations in Georgia,” said Ralph Ralston, president, NAFTA region, GEIGER Automotive, USA, Inc. “This location was strategically selected to optimize our ability to supply to our current automotive customers in the southeast U.S. We see an increasing interest from automotive OEM’s in the region and a high growth potential for us here in Gwinnett County.”